atreyasha/spp-explainability/docs/develop.md

             4.  fine-tune citation color to be consistent with other colors

+            5.  think about citing Arrieta et al. 2020 in each definition, or perhaps it is overkill

+            6.  look into oracel/proxy names and if these can be improved

         4. Manuscript admin

+            1.  fine tune WFSA to mean either automata or automaton

-            1.  remove sub-enumeration for single remarks under a definition
+            2.  remove sub-enumeration for single remarks under a definition

-            2.  add links to different sections later on once structure and content is clear
+            3.  add links to different sections later on once structure and content is clear

-            3.  sort out all abbreviations and standardize formatting in terms of where they are first declared
+            4.  sort out all abbreviations and standardize formatting in terms of where they are first declared

-            4.  change to two sided format before printing, as this works well for binding/printing
+            5.  change to two sided format before printing, as this works well for binding/printing

-            5.  add Uni-Potsdam originality declaration, or modify current one to fit
+            6.  add Uni-Potsdam originality declaration, or modify current one to fit

-            6.  add remaining features by referring to master template such as abstract (short summarized introduction), list of tables/figures/abbreviations, appendices, and all others
+            7.  add remaining features by referring to master template such as abstract (short summarized introduction), list of tables/figures/abbreviations, appendices, and all others

-            7.  perform spell-check of everything at the end
+            8.  perform spell-check of everything at the end

 ### Current Programming